mmohammedniaz/pyspark-tutorial/Transformations.md

      True

 #### reduce(f)
 Reduces the elements of this RDD using the specified commutative and associative binary operator.
 Currently reduces partitions locally.
+Reduce(<function type>) takes a Function Type ; which takes 2 elements of RDD Element Type as argument & returns the Element of same type

      from operator import add
      sc.parallelize([1, 2, 3, 4, 5]).reduce(add)